 For now, all you need to know is that a virtual fundraiser equals cost-effectiveness.
 And cost-effectiveness equals more money towards your donation campaign.

 The last thing you want is to spend more than you raise.
 So go virtual if your team needs that extra bit of cushion.

-Fundraisers shouldn’t be the thing to hang your organization high and dry.
+Hosting fundraisers and charity events shouldn’t be the thing to hang your organization high and dry.
 They should be prosperous enough to raise you the money you need to continue forward with your organization.

 #3.
 Easier to track donor information

 It’s easy to get flustered at an in-person event.
 And sometimes, that means donors aren’t always accounted for when they need to be.